mm-zzg/vchub-en-v50/docs/management-platform/security/identity-provider/user-attribute-mapping.md

    "user_roles": "admin"
    "name": "Alex Zhang"
    }
-2.The mapping paths can be set as follows:
+2. The mapping paths can be set as follows:
   ![alt text](35.png)
    - `username` → The local username（username）
    - `email` → The local email（email）
    - `user_roles` → The local role（role）
    - `name` → The local name（name）
-3.In **VC Hub**, the end-user information is mapped as follows:
+3. In **VC Hub**, the end-user information is mapped as follows:
 {
    "username": "alex",
    "email": `alex@example.com`,